adam-eide/WestchesterGo/Readme.txt

+My AWS trial is over in July 2021 so this project will be taken offline soon.

 This is my project for tracking local Pokemon Go data.
 See data at westchestergo.com
 Enter data at https://t.me/WestchesterGoBot (Telegram bot)